eyalron33/babywoolball/README.md

 To have a Baby Woolball name people need to submit a [zk proof of personhood](#zk-proof-of-personhood).
 With ZK users can keep their privacy while still being able to prove qualitative claims about themselves, such as humanity or proof of age.

+Baby Woolball names are of the form `neiman#`, where the `#` symbolizes the name belonging to "Baby Woolball".

 ## How to use Baby Woolball
 To use Baby Woolball users first register a name and set their private keys to it.
 The name is disabled at first.
 Users have 30 days to submit proof of humanity to enable it.